MORE NORMAL JANUARY COLD WEATHER TODAY

 So far, this has been a mild winter across Wisconsin.
 However, today will feel seasonably cold for a change.
 Look for temperatures to hold steady for most of the day.
 Highs will be in the low 20s, with teens across northern Wisconsin.
 A brisk west wind will keep our wind chills in the single digits and lower teens.

-Skies will be mostly cloudy to overcast again.
-A weak disturbance may bring us some flurries, mainly this afternoon, but accumulating snow is not expected.
+After some morning sunshine, clouds will thicken up this afternoon.
+A weak disturbance may bring us some flurries, but accumulating snow is not expected.

 Our weather will turn blustery, but milder into the midweek.
 A gusty southwest wind will push highs into the middle 30s on Thursday.
 However, temperatures will trend back down late in the week, thanks to another cold front.